GregFagan38/GregFagan38/README.md

 ## 📚 Current Focus

 - Data analytics and business strategy
-- Python, SQL for data analysis and machine learning
+- Python and SQL for data analysis and machine learning
 - Power BI and Tablaue for information visualization
 - Exploring the intersection of technology and business operations